IgorDzhugan/RoadSignsRecognision/README.md

-# RoadSignsRecognision
+# TrafficSignsRecognision
-Program for recognision road signs with wavelet processing
+Program for recognision of Russian traffic signs with wavelet processing